GiamMaBasedResearchers/AEGIS-MULTI-SOURCE-HUNTER-Map-Tracking-Unmanned-Surface-Vessel-USV-Multi-Provider-OSINT-More/README.md

 Try & Via AEGIS AGGREGATOR HUB / AEGIS MULTI-SOURCE HUNTER / Map Tracking Unmanned Surface Vessel (USV) Multi-Provider & Multi-Network +OSINT & More

 https://raw.githack.com/GiamMaBasedResearchers/AEGIS-MULTI-SOURCE-HUNTER-Map-Tracking-Unmanned-Surface-Vessel-USV-Multi-Provider-OSINT-More/main/AEGIS_AGGREGATOR.html

+Desciption:

+1. Hub Aggregator

+AEGIS Aggregator Hub

+A central dashboard interface designed to launch and manage different versions of the AEGIS tracking modules.
+This hub serves as a unified entry point, allowing users to seamlessly switch between the Baseline (v0), Standard (v1), and Advanced (v2) iterations of the platform.
+It features a responsive, "cyber" aesthetic UI with iframe-based loading capabilities for accessing the various tools.

+Disclaimer:
+The code is for educational, training, analysis, & security purposes, & is intended for understanding & knowledge.

+2. Version v0 (Baseline)

+AEGIS Multi-Source Hunter v0

+The baseline module for map tracking and analysis of Unmanned Surface Vessels (USV) and maritime assets.
+This tool performs automated tag-based queries against public maritime data providers to identify vessel identifiers (MMSI).
+It features a "Multi-Source Hunter" logic that verifies coordinates across multiple network endpoints and includes a "Second Pass" recovery mechanism to retrieve precise geolocation data when primary sources are unavailable.
+Visualizes results on an interactive Leaflet map.

+Disclaimer:
+The code is for educational, training, analysis, & security purposes, & is intended for understanding & knowledge.

+3. Version v1 (Standard/Advanced)

+AEGIS Multi-Source Hunter v1

+An advanced OSINT analysis module featuring a dedicated "Dork Engine" for deep-research intelligence gathering.
+This version expands upon v0 by utilizing search engine queries (DuckDuckGo/Google) via DOMParser to discover vessel identifiers (IMO/MMSI) across specific maritime domains.
+It features parallel "Proxy Race" fetching for high-speed data retrieval, IMO validation and resolution, and a robust database system with JSON import/export and deduplication utilities.
+Designed for comprehensive multi-provider tracking and geolocation verification.

+Disclaimer:
+The code is for educational, training, analysis, & security purposes, & is intended for understanding & knowledge.

+This code is provided by: "GiamMa-based researchers SDR R&D IoT" | @GiammaIoT2